A group of students sitting in a lecture room, looking at laptop screens.

 Gain a rich understanding of the key components and fundamentals of Law and Criminal Justice through the learning on this degree.

 Studying our Law with Criminal Justice degree allows you to tailor your studies to your interests.
 Gain a rich understanding of key concepts in your first year of study and experience our Experiential Law module in your second year.
-Final-year students have the opportunity to focus their studies on areas of Law that particularly interest them, developing their skills within their chosen specialist modules before they graduate.
+In your final year, you will have the opportunity to focus your studies on areas of Law that particularly interest you, developing your skills within your chosen specialist modules before you graduate.

-Outside of your studies, join our Law Society which hosts a variety of events throughout the year, gain an insight into law in the real world by volunteering with the department’s Legal Advice Clinic, or get involved with Chester Community Law Project, the Law School’s student-led outreach programme which enables volunteers to use their legal knowledge to benefit our local community.
+Outside of your studies, join our Law Society which hosts a variety of events throughout the year, gain an insight into law in the real world by volunteering at our Legal Advice Clinic, or get involved with Chester Community Law Project, the Law School’s student-led outreach programme which enables volunteers to use their legal knowledge to benefit our local community.

-Our team is made up of former practitioners and nationally recognised academic lawyers, committed to helping our students make their career aspirations a reality.
+Our team is made up of former practitioners and nationally recognised academic lawyers, who are committed to helping you make your career aspirations a reality.

 Study Law at the University of Chester